Freely-Given-org/OpenEnglishTranslation--OET/README.md

 ## Background

-The _Open English Translation_ project has been planned for almost fifteen years (a draft of Jonah was done in 2010), although circumstances only allowed for full-time development to begin in mid-2022.
+The _Open English Translation_ project has been planned for almost fifteen years (a draft of Jonah was done in 2010), although circumstances only allowed for full-time development to begin in mid-2022 after a 12+ year wait.

 ## Introduction

 Perhaps one of the main differences from existing English translations that should be mentioned here is this: All translations must choose to place themselves somewhere on the line that moves from being very literal (some people might perhaps naively think this is being accurate to the original), to being more helpful to the reader by being more free/dynamic (in making a translation that fills in some of the implied information that might have been obvious to the original readers).
 The _Open English Translation_ handles this by choosing **two points on the literal⇔dynamic line instead of just one**!
-The two versions (one _very_ literal and one quite dynamic) are intended to be used together (and never alone).
+The two versions (one _very_ literal and one more dynamic) are intended to be used together (and never alone).

 Another major difference, is that the _Open English Translation_ **is freely available** for others to use and publish in Bible studies and similar materials (including research theses), to print, to display on any device, and even to change/customise (with only small limitations) to meet other specific needs.